-Mark is a respected leader in the legal community and has received the distinction of Best Lawyers® 2016 Boston "Lawyer of the Year" for Patent and Trademark Law.
+Mark is a respected leader in the legal community and has received the distinction of Best Lawyers® 2016 for Boston Patent and Trademark Law.
 In 2009, he served as the President of the Boston Patent Law Association (BPLA).
 He served as Chair of the BPLA Task Force for a Satellite Office of the U.S. Patent and Trademark Office and as founding Chair of the Invented Here! program run by the BPLA.
 Mark speaks frequently, addressing a variety of intellectual property topics and audiences.
 He lectures in legal, business, and business school forums and was the first recipient of Suffolk University Law School’s Journal of High Technology Law Award for Excellence in Intellectual Property Law.

 Mark takes a partnership approach to client matters, often personally serving on patent committees and advising on successful and cost effective U.S. and international patent strategies aimed to support the client’s unique and specific business goals.

 Mark’s clients benefit from his personal industry experience.
-Prior to joining the firm, Mark worked for ten years as an electrical, software, and opto-electronics engineer in the areas of R&D, design, development, testing, and field integration.
+Prior to joining the firm, Mark worked for ten years as an electrical, software, control systems, and opto-electronics engineer in the areas of R&D, design, development, testing, and field integration.
 He was an electrical/control systems engineer for Xinetics, Inc. (acquired by Northrup Grumman), which was a start-up manufacturer and systems integrator of deformable mirrors (used in the growing field of real-time adaptive optics); a control systems engineer for Itek Optical Systems, a division of Litton Industries; and an electrical and software engineer for Raytheon Company.
 Mark offers hands-on experience in analog and digital hardware, digital signal processors, hybrid micro-electronics, software engineering, servo control systems, process control systems, data capture and processing, signal processing, opto-electronics, digital networks, and telecommunications.